The Employers Code of Practice

 Employees and trade unions should be consulted when employment policy documents are created or put in place.

-There are four sections of the Employment Practices Code.
+There are four sections of the EPC.

 The first section covers recruitment.
 The key points are: